 Historically, there are two types of categories of load testing tools: scriptable and non-scriptable.
 Non-scriptable tools generate requests to one or multiple endpoints without any correlation between the requests providing the option to define a constant request rate to hit an endpoint.
 On the other hand, scriptable tools are usually designed to facilitate user flow testing, thus providing the option to configure the number of virtual users to set up the load of your test. k6 belongs to this category.

 The k6 v0.27.0 release includes the scenarios feature, where you can configure multiple scenarios and model different traffic patterns.
 The k6 execution engine was completely revamped and now includes support for different executors in each scenario.
-Earlier k6 versions didn't have support for natively generating a constant request rate, which led to a workaround solution.
-Now you can use the constant-arrival-rate executor to generate a constant request rate with no boilerplate code.
+Now you can use the constant-arrival-rate executor to generate a constant request rate.

 It is possible to create a test, and eventually run it in k6, in multiple ways.
 You can write your tests in your favorite editor, convert your existing Postman collections and Swagger/OpenAPI specification documents to scripts or use proxy recording as HAR files and convert them to k6 scripts.
 The recommended way is definitely to write your own scripts.
 The other tools are available just to help you with onboarding to k6.
 There's a rich set of tools that can help you create load tests and run them to gain insight into your system.